gravyboat/salt-book/en/chapter01-introduction/chapter01.rst

 * Salt uses Jinja2 (or Mako) and YAML, making it pretty easy to write even if you're a beginner.

+* Salt has a large number of pre-written ``formulas`` which will help you get up and running quickly.

 Salt Basics
 ===========